Choosing an avian vet

 Despite the importance of providing your bird with preventative health care, just 12.4% of bird owners take their birds to the veterinarian.
 I find this to be a shocking and sad statistic.
 It blows my mind to think how someone can acquire a beautiful bird and not provide with the proper care that it needs to thrive.

-• Avian Vets have to go to 6 more years of training to get certified
+• Avian Vets have to go through 6 more years of training to get certified

 • Bird's hide pain so intricate lab tests are often required for a proper diagnosis.